cmjt/webpage/content/popty/bara/index.md

   + Add 900g white bread flour and 100g of wholemeal.
 If you want a more wholemeal type loaf you can change the flour quantities accordingly, but keep total flour weight to 1kg.
 The more wholemeal you add the longer you should leave between turns and you may have to add a bit more water at this stage of mixture is too stiff.

  + Mix in all flour to water mixture until no dry flour is left.
-Cover with tea towel and let rest got half an hour.
+Cover with tea towel and let rest for half an hour.

 {{< figure src="bowl_initial.jpg" width="300" >}}